zaphar/ucg/README.md

 ### Lists

 Lists are an ordered collection of elements.
 Lists can be indexed using dotted selectors.
 List indexes start at 0.

+Lists do not at present type check their contents so you can mix types freely within the list.
+In the future we may enforce that lists contain only the same types but it is as yet unclear if that would be desirable or not.

     let hosts = ["db1.local.net", "db2.local.net"];